90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 - **Base unit:** A single right tetrahedron, with edges corresponding to `i, j, k`.
 - **Pivot point (w):** Acts as the scalar anchor of rotation (±180°).
-- **Quaternion bounds:** Four tetrahedra conjoined at `w` , visualising the limits of quaternion space.
+- **Quaternion bounds:** Eight tetrahedra conjoined at `w` , visualising the limits of quaternion space.
 - **Hypersphere analogy:** The full quaternion field can be seen as a 4D hypersphere, with `w` as rotation density and `xyz` as vector directions.

 ---